pytorch/pytorch/docs/source/notes/amp_examples.rst

             # Applies scaling to the backward call as usual.
             # Accumulates leaf gradients that are correctly scaled.
             scaler.scale(loss).backward()

+            # may unscale_ here if desired (e.g., to allow clipping unscaled gradients)

             # step() and update() proceed as usual.
             scaler.step(optimizer)